pingcap/docs/sql-statements/sql-statement-load-data.md

 This parameter is the same as that in MySQL.
 See [MySQL LOAD DATA documentation](https://dev.mysql.com/doc/refman/8.0/en/load-data.html#load-data-error-handling).

-This parameter only applies to the logical import mode and does not take effect for the physical import mode.
+This parameter only applies to logical import mode and does not take effect for physical import mode.

 ### `CharsetOpt`